IUPUI ScholarWorks Communities and Collections

 Each community and collection has its own entry page which can display relevant information, images, and links for that group.

-A collection may be administered by a Collection coordinator who acts as a liaison with the IUPUI Libraries.
+A collection may be administered by a Collection coordinator who acts as a liaison with the IU Indianapolis Libraries.
 The Libraries reserve the right to perform collection coordinator functions for those collections lacking a designated coordinator.

 What are the benefits of having a collection coordinator?